rfiorella/UU_vapor_processing_scripts/README.md

 **The location of this repository is likely to change once development settles down!
 Its final home will likely be in the SPATIAL Lab Group GitHub page**

 While this currently works on L2130-i analyzers only, we are interested in broadening this to more analyzer platforms.
-Please contact Rich if you are interested in discussing this.
+Please contact Rich (rich.fiorella@utah.edu) if you are interested in discussing this.
 This document will be updated as the code is updated (and also provides a few hints at current development priorities)

+### Required packages:
+lubridate, zoo, RColorBrewer

+### Suggested packages:
+- xts (speeds up L0 processing by about 80% in my testing, ~30 seconds per day with base, ~7 seconds per day with xts)

 ### Usage:
 This repository contains three directories: (1) scripts, which contains the executable scripts to process the data, (2) functions, which contains functions called by the associated script files - these can be quite long and are removed from the script file to help with file readability, and (3) metadata_templates, which contains examples of the data that is expected to go into file headers at each stage of data processing.